Free Printable Homeschool Morning Menu (Customizable)

 How to Make a Morning Menu

 There are two ways you can make the pages usable for dry-erase markers.
-You can either laminate the pages and then bind them with a ring, or you can purchase a menu that a restaurant would use.
+You can either laminate the pages and then bind them with a ring, or you can purchase menus covers that a restaurant would use.
+These restaurant menus make the pages inside erasable.
 Either way, the pages will become reusable for your kiddos to do every morning.

 However, if you want to start off with laminating, we love our basic laminator and continue to be amazed by the very affordable price tag!
 As of April 2023, the original Amazon basics laminator that was only around $25 went out of stock, however, this is a similar version.